 Black Eyed Susan's

-Intimate and unpretentious, this seasonal, tiny island favorite’s fare is truly inspired and gloriously fresh.
-One thing to note is that it's cash only – but we think that's offset by their BYOB policy.
+Intimate and unpretentious, this seasonal, tiny island favorite’s fare is inspired and gloriously fresh.
+Just note that it's cash only and BYOB.

 Galley Beach Restaurant